Images by Sabrina Raygada

 Carbohydrates are one of the main components of holiday dinners and desserts.
 Individuals with diabetes need to watch their intake because the body turns carbohydrates into glucose, eating carbohydrates makes blood sugar levels rise which can cause damage to one’s organs, nerves, blood vessels.

 Hyperglycemia is the term used for when the blood glucose level is too high due to the body not properly using or producing the hormone insulin.
 Insulin is a hormone made by the pancreas that allows the body to use glucose from carbohydrates that will be used and stored for energy usage.

 Peru is a country known for its delicious fusion of superfoods that have been incorporated in traditional dishes.
-Quinoa, for example, is a Peruvian superfood that has been consumed for thousands of years, by the ancient Incas.
+Quinoa is a Peruvian superfood that has been consumed for thousands of years by the ancient Incas.
 Quinoa is a source of plant-based protein and contains all nine essential amino acids.
 Fun fact- quinoa has a rich fiber content in which can help reduce LDL cholesterol levels.
 Quinoa is specifically a grain that consists of vitamins and minerals.
-“Quinoa has a superior nutrition profile consisting of a high starchy carbohydrate content, and several minerals and vitamins such as K, Ca, Mg, P and Fe, and is rich in linoleic acid ” (Galanakis, 2019).
+“Quinoa has a superior nutrition profile consisting of high starchy carbohydrate content, and several minerals and vitamins such as K, Ca, Mg, P and Fe, and is rich in linoleic acid ” (Galanakis, 2019).
 Linoleic acid is a polyunsaturated omega-6 fatty acid, it is beneficial for the human body.

 Lomo Saltado with Quinoa